FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-paris.md

           start-time: "17:00:00.000Z"
           end-time: "17:30:00.000Z"
           location: "Lower Deck"
           description: "'Life is just complex simplicity.
 Thug it out' - Teedra Moses, Complex Simplicity, 2004.
-We will explore the history of the internet and the prospect of decentralized dynamic frontends, before getting into why building complex decentralized systems just doesn’t have to be so damn complicated."
+We will explore the history of the internet and the prospect of decentralized dynamic frontends, before getting into why building complex decentralized systems just doesn't have to be so damn complicated."
         - title: "Ainhoa Aldave | Empowering Filecoin Development: A Journey with Beryx and FVM"
           start-time: "17:30:00.000Z"
           end-time: "17:45:00.000Z"